 Mississippi – The Pascagoula River Aliens are aquatic extraterrestrials reported in Mississippi, earning them a moderate 5/10 survival rating.

-Missouri – Momo is an internet urban legend about a creepy bird woman, but as a digital hoax has an 8/10 survival chance.
+Missouri – Momo is an internet urban legend about a creepy bird woman, but as a digital hoax, it has an 8/10 chance of survival.

 Nevada – Area 51 Aliens (Captured extraterrestrials with a 7/10 survivability)